 Through our host Hawaiian culture, we will celebrate the cultural and spiritual traditions from the moana (ocean) and the ʻāina (land) that feeds them.
 Through their commitment to kuleana (responsibility), learn how we all can mālama (care for) natural resources through simple and mindful sustainable practices.

 The program is designed for guests of all ages, and the entire family can partake in edu-tainment, including outdoor presentations, demonstrations, and interactive learning from our island-grown cultural practitioners.
 Through storytelling, they will share their personal experiences and wisdom that have been handed down through generations.

 Hawaiian Cultural Exhibits & Edutainment

 Cultural practitioner presentations and storytelling vary daily and may include iʻa (fish) net weaving, traditional Hawaiian mea hana (tools), niu (coconut) weaving, wood kālai (carving), lei making, hula, and more.
 Available daily 10 am to 2 pm.

 Our two ongoing Hawaiian cultural exhibits offer the opportunity to submerge yourself in history, culture, and unique traditions that support the way of island life today.
 Visit our Hawaiians and the Sea exhibit to delve deep into the culture and traditions of the first Hawaiians and their profound relationship and commitment to preserving natural resources.
 Make sure to carve out time to explore our Kahoʻolawe exhibit to learn the history of this island and the healing that is now taking place.

-Kahoʻolawe: A Story of History and Healing was created in collaboration with the Kahoʻolawe Island Reserve Commission (KIRC) and supplemented by their previous exhibited content from the Smithsonian and Bishop Museum.
+Kahoʻolawe: A Story of History and Healing was created in collaboration with the Kahoʻolawe Island Reserve Commission (KIRC) and is supplemented by their previously exhibited content from the Smithsonian and Bishop Museum.
 Designed to show the power of change, the exhibit follows the timeline of Kahoʻolawe’s development from the first settlement to current, purposeful restoration projects.
 Open daily from 9 am to 5 pm.

 Keiki (children) and Ocean Aloha